rudyk30/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-The colder months are less likely to yield a succesful outcome as there are significantly less succesful projects in these months wheh compared to the warnmer Summer and Spring months.
+The colder months are less likely to yield a succesful outcome as there are significantly less succesful projects in these months when compared to the warnmer Summer and Spring months.
 We can conclude the best months to start a kickstarter campaign are the warmer late spring and summer months.

 - What can you conclude about the Outcomes based on Goals?